The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 Existing services with established fees

 Service A charged $150 per session on 8 August 2024.
 The maximum fee service A can charge between 8 August 2024 and 7 August 2025 is $156.60.
-If service A charges more than $156.60 during this period, they will be in breach of their grant agreement and may need to return funds.
+If service A charges more than $156.60 during this period, they will be in breach of their grant agreement and may need to repay funds.

 New services